 A good resource for information on glycemic index and glycemic load is the web site www.GlycemicIndex.com maintained by the University of Sydney.

-Refer to these other Articles on sports nutrition:
+Readers may be interested in these other Articles on smart nutrition:

 EXPERT HEALTH and FITNESS COACHING

 Stan Reents, PharmD, is available to speak on this and many other exercise-related topics.
 (Here is a downloadable recording of one of his Health Talks.)
 He also provides a one-on-one Health Coaching Service.
 Contact him through the Contact Us page.

 Bouvard V, Loomis D, Guyton KZ, et al. Carcinogenicity of consumption of red and processed meat.
 Lancet Oncology 2015;16:1599-1600.
 Abstract

 Bowman SA, Vinyard BT.
 Fast food consumption of US adults: impact on energy and nutrient intakes and overweight status.
 J Am Coll Nutr 2004;23:163-168.
 Abstract

 Chao A, Thun MJ, Connell CJ, et al. Meat consumption and risk of colorectal cancer.
 JAMA 2005;293:172-182.
 Abstract

 de Castro JM, de Castro ES.
 Spontaneous meal patterns of humans: influence of the presence of other people.
 Am J Clin Nutr 1989;50:237-247.
 Abstract